where to stand in pickleball

 I’m just a lover of all sports that involve a racquet, net and a ball.
 My whole family loves and plays pickleball regularly.
 I started this website to help give people like you the performance tips and buying info they need to make an educated and informed purchase.

-The products I recommend here have been researched, analyzed, compared and in a lot of cases bought, worn and used.
+I have researched, analyzed, compared, and in many cases, bought, worn, and used the products I recommend here.
 If it’s a bad product, I don’t recommend it.
-Any small purchase made from this site gives me a small commission that helps fund the growth of the site to provide you more helpful information.
+Any small purchase made from this site gives me a small commission that helps fund the growth of the site to provide you with more helpful information.